Table of Contents

 There are many great sites that you can go to and find your new companion, and of course, you should try to find out as much information as you can about these dogs.
 You can also find a great furry companion at one of your local shelters or rescue organizations.

 Adopting an older dog means that you’ll also be able to see easier if there are any issues in older dogs.
 Hip dysplasia and other genetic defaults will be more prominent in an older dog.

 Some sites to check out include:

 The German Shepherds Dog Club of America is a great place to gather information on where to find and acquire your new pet.
-They will also help you with any questions that you may have with your new dog or on any breeders.
+They will also help you with any questions that you may have about your new dog or about any breeders.
 This is an excellent resource to find reputable breeders or dogs who are in need of help.

-When acquiring your new puppy you want to first and foremost stay clear of puppy mills.
+When acquiring your new puppy, you want to, first and foremost, stay clear of puppy mills.
 These are places that are just in it for the money and don’t actually care for the well-being of the dogs or where they are going to be placed.
-Other signs of puppy mills are how the dogs are housed and how many litters are on the premises at any given time.
+Other signs of puppy mills are how the dogs are housed and how much litter is on the premises at any given time.

 Other sure signs of wrongdoing are when there are no papers available for your new dog (unless you are getting a shelter dog under certain situations).
 All new puppies should have their shots and be tested by vets and professionals before they can be sold.